 Restrictions on Access

 The following boxes are located off-site: 2-80.
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 If you would like to use audiovisual materials in Series X, please contact the library to discuss access options as most of these materials have not been reformatted and are not readily available for use.

 Terms Governing Use and Reproduction

 Single photocopies may be made for research purposes, except that permission is required to copy musical scores.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.